 - Remove one of the top food culprits from your diet for two weeks and see if symptoms improve.
 It’s important to remove them one at a time, or else you won’t know which one is causing your symptoms.
-Click here for the most common food allergies/intolerances.
+Click here for the most common food offenders.

 - Keep a food diary complete with symptoms.
 Track when you have flare-ups so you can rule out the food cause.

 So there ya have it folks!
 Hopefully, something on this list will be able to help you.
-If you try all of these recommendations and nothing works, consider meeting with a dermatologist.
+If you try all of these recommendations and nothing works, consider speaking with a dermatologist.
 And remember, HALF the population suffers from dandruff so you’re definitely not alone!